Chapter 3: Operational Guide

 3.5.1.
 Build and View Documentation Locally

-Note: You must have the documentation dependencies installed: pip install -r project_docs/docs-requirements.txt.
+Note: You must have the documentation dependencies installed: pip install -r docs/docs-requirements.txt.

 3.5.2.
 Update the Documentation